Google Ads Strategy for Profitable SME Growth

 Prepare for conversational commerce via AI platforms

-Develop omnichannel customer experiences that support AI discovery
+Develop omnichannel customer experiences that support AI-driven discovery

 Invest in proprietary AI tools for competitive advantage